Last updated on July 22, 2025

 Is Reach the Same as Flying?

-No, reach isn’t the same as flying.
-Reach applies only in the blocking phase to allow a non-flying creature to block a flying creature.
+No, reach isnโ€™t the same as flying.
+Reach applies only while blocking to allow a non-flying creature to block a flying creature.
 A creature must have reach before blockers are assigned.
+The main difference is that reach does nothing on offense.

 You can give your creature reach at instant speed after attackers are declared so that your opponent walks into your trap with their flying creature.